The Church of Jesus Christ of Latter-day Saints in South Africa: Translation of the Book of Mormon into Afrikaans, Zulu, and Xhosa

 The church did not translate any literature into Afrikaans until 1972 when The Book of Mormon was published in Afrikaans.
 Felix Mynhardt, a gifted polyglot who was not a member of the LDS church, assisted Johann P. Brummer in translating The Book of Mormon into Afrikaans.
 The translation of the Doctrine and Covenants and the Pearl of Great Price in Afrikaans was completed in 1981.

 Selections of the Book of Mormon were published in Zulu in 1987, and a complete translation was printed in 2015.
 Translation of the Book of Mormon into Xhosa was completed in 2000 and into Setswana in the early 2000s.

+Stakes and districts

 Missions

 South Africa is home to a Missionary Training Center that serves much of Africa.
 This is one of two in Africa and one of ten in the LDS Church.
 In addition to a Missionary Training Center, South Africa has four missions within its boundaries.
 Namely: